 The Meaning of the Victory of God

 Of the increase of his government and of peace there will be no end, on the throne of David and over his kingdom, to establish it and to uphold it with justice and with righteousness from this time forth and forevermore.
-The zeal of the LORD of hosts will do this.
+The zeal of the Lord of hosts will do this.
+(Isaiah 9:7)

 The victory of God is the coming of his Son, the King of kings and Lord of lords, to punish all who have rejected his grace, to banish all ungodliness and unbelief from the earth into hell, to gather his elect from all the nations, to establish justice and righteousness and peace and joy on the earth forever, and to be worshipped with white-hot affection without end.

 This is our “blessed hope, the appearing of the glory of our great God and Savior Jesus Christ” (Titus 2:13).
 This is going to happen.
 It could happen in our lifetime.
 But it is far greater than any of our lives.
-God cares about the little details of your life—even a lost key or the earache of a little child.
-But O how much greater is our God and his victory than your and my little life!
+God cares about the little details of your life — even a lost key or the earache of a little child.
+But oh, how much greater is our God and his victory than your and my little life!

 My aim and my prayer through this message is that this year you might feel yourself captured by a cause and a vision a thousand times greater than your life.
 I pray that you will feel yourself to be part of the coming victory of God.
 I know that many of you feel: Look, pastor John, you don’t know what I am dealing with.
 I just want to survive another day.
 I just want to keep my marriage together and raise a couple decent kids, and keep my nose clean.